Revealing America's Ghost Jet: - Five Years of Secret R&D Breakthroughs

 - Challenges to U.S. Air Superiority Posed by Advanced Fighter Developments in China and Russia

-- Strategic Response of the F-47 and Deployment Planning for the 2030s
+- F-47's Strategic Response and Deployment Planning for the 2030s

 - Congressional Funding Disputes and Policy Discussions on the F-47 Project